mongodb/specifications/source/auth/tests/mongodb-oidc.md

 ### (4) Reauthentication

-- Create a `MongoClient` configured with an OIDC callback that implements the `OIDC_ENV:test` logic.
+- Create a `MongoClient` configured with an OIDC callback that implements the `ENVIRONMENT:test` logic.
 - Set a fail point for `find` commands of the form:

 ```javascript